 We make the long-term assessments with the help of end-of-year tests and ongoing teacher assessments to assess the children's progress in line with ARE (age related expectation).
 Children are also formally assessed at Year 2 and Year 6 according to SATs tests and tasks.
-These SATs tests will be in line with the National Curriculum.
+These SATs tests are in line with the National Curriculum.

-In Green Lane Pre-School and Reception we follow the EYFS Maths:-Number and Shape, Space and Measure strands.
-Observations in child initiated, adult led play and focused tasks are made and judgements regularly recorded using the Tapestry or SPTO tracking system.
+In Green Lane Pre-School and Reception we follow the EYFS Maths, from the Statutory framework 2021.
+Observations in child initiated, adult led play and focused tasks are made regularly and recorded using the Tapestry or practitioners records.
 Parents/Carers are also encouraged to send in observations from home.
-These observations inform future planning and interventions.
-Data is regularly analysed throughout the year and discussed with Team leaders/SLT.
-At the end of Pre-School/Reception a judgement is made as to which age band children are working within and whether are 'Emerging', 'Expected' or 'Exceeding' within this band.
+All these observations inform future planning and interventions.
+Data is regularly recorded and analysed throughout the year and discussed with Team leaders/SLT.
+At the end of Pre-School/ Reception a judgement is made as to which band children are working within and this is reported to Parents/Carers.
+In Reception, we make judgements against the ELG in the Number and Numerical Patterns strands of Maths.
 This information is sent to County and used to inform provision in the child's feeder school or Year 1.